antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Now switch to **detailed** in the _Detailed or summary_ setting and click **Next**.

 In the grid you can find all the reported mutations for genes that are part of the OncoKB database (https://www.oncokb.org/about).
-The details of each mutation can be found in tyhe columns.
+The details of each mutation can be found in the columns.

-If you click on the **view** (!! not detail) links  in the first column of a mutation, this will guide you to the genomic location of the mutated gene in the Gene browser or the Genome Browser respectively.
-It could be that you have to make the first column wider.
+If you click on the **view** (!! not detail, you might have to broaden the first column's width) links  in the first column of a mutation, this will guide you to the genomic location of the mutated gene in the Gene browser or the Genome Browser respectively.

 ![](_static/images/MolOncCRC/select_view_somvar.png "Click the view link!
 You might have to drag the Link column wider")